NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

 The value of ``--heights-from-dem-uncertainty`` should be chosen with care.

-Here we used ``--max-pairwise-matches 3000`` as the linescan camera has many matches with each frame camera image, and there are many such frame camera images.
+We used ``--max-pairwise-matches 3000`` as the linescan camera has many matches with each frame camera image, and there are many such frame camera images.
 A much larger number would be used if we had only a couple of linescan camera images and no frame camera images.